When a tenant company enters liquidation, a landlord will ordinarily become an unsecured creditor.

 ‘Peaceable re-entry’ means that, if a landlord has been informed of a company’s insolvency, there may be recourse to take back possession of the property, without first getting a court order (assuming that the right to forfeit is expressly granted by the lease).

 Given the legal complications surrounding peaceable re-entry, landlords would be advised to have a solicitor present if they choose to enact this option.
-It will also be necessary to fix a notice of forfeiture to the exterior of the premises and to send copies of this notice to the tenant’s registered address.
+A notice of forfeiture must also be fixed to the exterior of the premises and sent to the tenant’s registered address.

 When a company goes into liquidation, a liquidator can disclaim the lease.
 This is a unilateral decision by the liquidator to simply hand back the property to the landlord.
 The liquidator will do this by sending a form under section 178 of the Insolvency Act 1986 to the landlord and all other interested parties to disclaim the onerous lease.
 In addition, the liquidator will send a copy of this notice to the Registrar of Companies and to the Land Registry.